charlesfrye/charlesfrye.github.io/_posts/2023-10-22-reckoner-riddleordering.markdown

     fn main():
 ```

-This is the inway of the Rust riddleorder.
+This is the inway of the Rust riddlelist.
 Runwork starts here.

-The word-craft `fn` tells of a workflow, and `main` is the name of this special workflow.
+The rune `fn` marks a workflow,
+and `main` is the name of this workflow.

 `fn` is from the Frankish for workflow, _function_.

 ```rs
     { ... }
 ```
-The curlholders hold the wordcraft that makes up the body of the `main` workflow.
+The curlwrappers hold the wordcraft that
+makes up the body of the `main` workflow.

 ```rs
     println!("Hello, World!");
 ```

-This line prints the words `"Hello World!"` to the showglass.
+This row of our list shows the words `"Hello World!"` on the showglass.

-It calls upon the `println!` inwoven-word, which is built into the Rust Groundbookstore.
+It calls upon the `println!` inwoven-word,
+which is built into the Rust Groundbookhold.
-The name is self-reckoning: it `print`s a `l`i`n`e.
+The name is self-kenning,
+to those who speak a bit of Frankish: it `print`s a `l`i`n`e.
+We might name it `showrow` in our tongue.

-We call upon `println!` -- or any inwoven-word or workflow -- with roundholders.
+We call upon `println!` -- or any inwoven-word or workflow -- with roundwrappers.
-A call changes the steer of our riddleorder,
+A call shifts the steer of our riddlelist,
-handing control to the named workflow.
+handing the tiller to the called workflow.

 ## How It Unfolds ##

 ### Builder ###

-First, the Rust builder, `rustc`, fashions the fount wordcraft of our riddleorder
+First, the Rust builder, `rustc`, weaves
-into the reckoner's tongue,
+a riddlelist in the reckoner's tongue
+out of our fount wordcraft.

+As it weaves,
+so also does the forge
+scrutinize our riddlelist.
+The forge marks kindrightness, wordhold-welfare
+(Rust is a tongue that cares much for wordhold-welfare,
+domain of the borrow-marker),
-doing sundry checks for kindrightness, wordstore-safety, and so forth.
+and so forth.

-These do not worry us now, for our riddleorder is so groundish.
+These do not worry us now,
+for our riddlelist is so groundish.
+But the Rust builder is a mighty friend
+when riddlelists become more fiendish,
+and so a Rust riddlelister learns to
+reck its rede well and to heed its warnings.

 Reck that the `c` in `rustc` is from the Frankish for builder, _compiler_.

-The builder also reworks our inwoven-word, `println!`, into a normal workflow --
+The builder also reworks our inwoven-word, `println!`,
+into a workflow like our `main` --
 but we do not ever see this middle wordcraft.

-`rustc` makes a runnable, which we can then run.
+`rustc` makes a runnable twoname,
+which we can then run on our reckoner.

 ### Runwork ###

-When we run the runnable, the reckoner's runwarden, controller of the hardware, shifts steer to the inway -- our `main` workflow.
+When we run the twoname the reckoner's runwarden,
+helmsman of the hardware,
+shifts steer to the inway -- our `main` workflow.

-`"Hello World!"` appears on the showglass.
+And `"Hello World!"` is shewn on the showglass!

 ```bash
 Hello World!